ikekou/touchdesigner-watchdog/README.md

 - Process paths must be specified as absolute paths
 - Thoroughly test the system before using it in a production environment
 - This system currently only supports macOS.
 Windows support is not available at this time
+- Use this system at your own risk.
+The author(s) are not responsible for any damages or losses caused by the use of this system

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.